pstallworth/golf-text/README.md

 "create" - adds a new entry into the players table associated with the number sending the text
 "round" - creates a new round and associates the round to the player sending the text
+"join **round_id**" - joins the given round, marking it as the player's current_round and associating future scores with that round
 "score **number**" - adds the submitted score to the running total for the round currently associated to the player
 "score" - returns the current score for the current round
 "name **name**" - sets the player name for the associated number, defaults to 'golfer'